DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 1: "i volunteer for first quote of the year." -EuphoniumHero6: (03-Jan-24)
 * 2: "I will drop my age and it will hit the floor so hard it breaks in half then I am younger again, is that how it works?" -juice_tex: (03-Jan-24)
 * 3: "Devi, have you ever stabbed yourself in the face with the ears?" -shanconart (06-Jan-24)
+* 4: "It's really the last dream game this time!" -DragonBloodthirsty: (10-Jan-24)
+* 5: "it's really the last dream game this time, until it's the next time" -EuphoniumHero6: (10-Jan-24)

 There may be quotes newer than these that have yet to be collected.